PureStorage-OpenConnect/PowerShell-Toolkit-2.8.0.430/README.md

 The 2.8.0.430 version of the Toolkit is provided here as an example of how to use the Pure Storage REST API with Windows PowerShell.
 It also serves as a historical reference for how Pure Storage started our integration work with Windows PowerShell.

-The final release of the PowerShellToolkit (v2.8.0.430) will have a digitally signed MSI and PSM1 files.
+The final release of the PowerShellToolkit (v2.8.0.430) has a digitally signed MSI.

 Thanks,<br>
 Rob Barker (aka Barkz)<br>